 £100 @ 100/1 = £2500

-If you’re interested in placing bets online with a reputable bookmaker then Paddy Power has a great bonus bet deal for new customers.
+If you’re interested in placing bets online with a reputable bookmaker then Paddy Power has a welcome bonus for new customers.